reanimate/reanimate/README.md

 Reanimate is built using the Haskell Tool Stack.
 For installation instructions, see: https://docs.haskellstack.org/en/stable/README/

-Additionally, you may want to install one of more of these programs to enable optional features:
+Optionally, you can install one or more of these programs to enable additional features:
  * [ffmpeg](https://www.ffmpeg.org/), enables rendering animations to video files.
  * [latex](https://www.latex-project.org/), enables mathematical typesetting.
  * [inkscape](https://inkscape.org/)/[imagemagick](https://imagemagick.org/index.php), enables SVG->PNG convertions.